bacalj/grok-submodules-app/readme.md

 $ cd grok-submodules-app
 $ php -S localhost:1122
 ```
+You will just see a page that says "Letters: [empty box]" and "Numbers: [empty box]".
+The actual letters and numbers are going to be pulled in as features in a submodule.

-4. You will also see there are two empty directories in your app
+3. You will also see there are two empty directories in your app
 ```bash
 $ ls
 grok-submodules-letters-plugin